General

 Exception: "Surfaces parameters" page

-If possible, 2D and 3D views of the optical system are displayed at the top of the page.
-Below this, buttons labeled "Sx" (where "x" is the surface number) are shown.
-Unlike other pages, this one does not display all tables by default.
+When possible, 2D and 3D views of the optical system are displayed at the top of this page.
+Buttons labeled "Sx" (where "x" is the surface number) are displayed below.
+Unlike other pages, this one does not display all input tables by default.

-Clicking on a button displays the table for the corresponding surface.
+Clicking on a "Sx" button displays the table for the corresponding surface.
 Clicking the same button again hides the table.
-This allows you to show only the desired tables.
+This allows you to show/edit only the parameters of the desired surfaces.

 The "All" button displays all surface tables at once and hides them again if clicked a second time.